AvramRobert/nemesis/docs/api.md

 Object reduction occurs at the upper-most level of entries and doesn't recursively traverse down the structure.

 For tree-wise traversal, please take a look [here](api.md#traversing).

-The reducing function receives the intermediate result, the entry's key and its value as a `JsonT`.

-* **With conversion**

-    One can reduce and convert every element to some value `B`.
-This implicitly forces the reduction function to unconditionally expect a return of `Either<String, A>`.
+Because the reduction may very well need to coerce the inner `JsonT` to some concrete type, the reduction function is required to enforce a return of `Either<String, A>`.

 Signature:
 ```java
 Function3<A, String, JsonT, Either<String, A>>
 ```